fieldtrip/website/development/project/synthetic_grad.md

 The res4 file should specify somewhere how the raw data has been written (i.e. with 0th, 1st, 2nd or 3rd order balancing).
 That information should be added to the dataset in MATLAB memory, and the gradiometer structure (grad.tra) should be consistent.

-When changing the balancing (e.g. using the fieldtrip/ft_denoise_synthetic.m function), the data structure should remain internally consistent and should describe the balancing.
+When changing the balancing (e.g., using the fieldtrip/ft_denoise_synthetic.m function), the data structure should remain internally consistent and should describe the balancing.

-TODO: think of a way of adding this information to the output of fieldtrip/preprocessing and related functions (e.g. have a field data.grad.order='G1BR').
+TODO: think of a way of adding this information to the output of fieldtrip/preprocessing and related functions (e.g., have a field data.grad.order='G1BR').

 ## Appendix: description from CTF